 We hear this often and yes, if you are after an instant hit, a quick fix of the Big 5 in one drive then it may not be for you.
 On the other hand, if you are a nature lover of any kind who enjoys wildlife and unspoiled wilderness areas then why wouldn’t you love it?!
-Yes, you will definately see the ‘big stuff’, but maybe not around every corner, and sometimes you have to work a bit harder to track it down, but with that comes the charm of the bush, the thrill of the chase, and where a skilled safari guide will add another dimension to your stay.
+Yes, you will definitely see the ‘big stuff', but maybe not around every corner, and sometimes you have to work a bit harder to track it down, but with that comes the charm of the bush, the thrill of the chase, and where a skilled safari guide will add another dimension to your stay.
 Invariably, too, you will have the privilege of being able to enjoy your sightings in quiet solitude.

 Why are safaris so expensive?